joem569/HASS-Local-House-Water-Flow-Monitoring/README.md

 So what you now have is a card that monitors the water measured by the water meter.
 The Node-RED stuff basically makes sure that:
 - If the ESP power cycles, HASS remembers and reloads the previous meter readings.
+- Gives you a box and to put in your current meter reading.
+Type that in and hit the "Update Total," button.
+That does a little math behind the scenes and makes the values read right in HASS.
 - Sends alerts when the water is running for too long (left over code from J-Pipe, thanks!)
 - Sends alerts when the water is running when it's late at night (left over code from J-Pipe, thanks!)
 - Sends alerts when nobody is home (left over code from J-Pipe, thanks!)
-- Sends an alert when the water used goes over the defined threshold, I used this for the water filter setup
+- Sends an alert when the water used goes over the defined threshold, I used this for the water filter setup.

 If you want, you can disable the alerts in Node-RED, or go into the "When sleeping, or no one is home, Send notification," node and change the times and notification destinations.